You may not know this:

 If you want to switch to AT&T from another provider, AT&T is similar to Verizon.
 They say they will credit you buy a new phone from them, trade in your old one and send them your last bill including the early termination fee.

 Sprint is up there on the list of best wireless companies.
-Like the other top wireless companies, they offer similar types of cell phone plans such as:
+Like the other top wireless companies, they offer similar types of monthly plans such as:

 Sprint supports most top smartphones and has solid individual plans, but its contracts tend to come with extra fees and its coverage can definitely be spotty in more rural areas.
 On the other hand, Sprint offers the most affordable unlimited individual plan of the top four best cell phone carriers.
 If you want to switch to Sprint but are still in a contract, they will give you a credit for termination fees and contract balances.

 T-Mobile is one of the top wireless carriers with national and international coverage.
-All the plans they offer are affordable and come with extra perks the competitors may not offer yet.
+T-Mobile plans are affordable and come with extra perks the competitors may not offer yet.
+Like the other major carriers they also offer:

-T-mobile has a cool feature called Kickback also.
+T-mobile plans offer a cool feature called Kickback.
 If you sign up for it and end up using less than 2GB of data that month, you will get a bill credit.
 If you're looking to switch to T-mobile but are still in a contract, they will pay every penny of your remaining plan balance and early termination fees to help you switch.
+Bear in mind that if you want to bring your own device, it will need to be a GSM phone (the kind that uses a SIM card).
+You will be issued a T-Mobile SIM card to replace your current one.

-The only problem with T-Mobile, similar to AT&T, is that it doesn't cover as much ground as Verizon Wireless.
+The only problem with T-Mobile, similar to AT&T, is that the T-Mobile network doesn't offer quite as much LTE coverage as Verizon Wireless.
 They are usually more affordable, however.
 Our T-Mobile vs. Verizon comparison will help you differentiate between the two.
 To see how AT&T vs T-Mobile stacks up, head over here.

 Prepaid Cell Phone Companies

-Every best wireless provider mentioned in this article has prepaid cell phone plan options, but they are not your only options.
+Every wireless provider mentioned in this article has prepaid plan options, but they are not your only options.
 You may be able to find something cheaper.
-Here is a list of some of the best prepaid cell phone plan providers.
+Here is a list of prepaid cell phone providers you should consider.

 Cheap Cell Phone Services